 Herpesviruses: Molecular Marvels and Potent Pathogens

-Cell biology of HCMV virion assembly.
-Human cytomegalovirus induces profound changes in infected-cell morphology, including formation of large cytoplasmic inclusions that correspond to the virion assembly complex (AC).
-We found that the AC is arranged such that Golgi- and trans-Golgi-derived vesicles are at the outer periphery of the AC and early endosome-derived vesicles are at its center.
+HCMV induces profound changes in infected-cell morphology, including formation of large cytoplasmic inclusions that correspond to the cytoplasmic virion assembly complex (cVAC).
+We found that the cVAC is arranged such that Golgi- and trans-Golgi-derived vesicles are at the outer periphery of the cVAC and early endosome-derived vesicles are at its center.
 This counterintuitive arrangement nonetheless allows for a conventional order of membrane-protein biosynthesis and transport.
 The resulting model of AC structure suggests a mechanism by which the virus can regulate the order of tegument assembly.
 We have identified three HCMV genes that are important for cVAC biogenesis and are studying their mechanisms of action.
 We are also working to elucidate the pathway taken by nascent virions as they are enveloped and then transported to the plasma membrane for release.